Job Opportunities at SCMC

 Randall grew up in a singing family where reading music correctly was highly esteemed.
 He is currently taking a sabbatical from conducting the Voices for God choir and is enjoying singing in various choirs.
 Next to his enthusiasm for music is his love of beef cattle and preserving the garden harvest.
 He can be found in the grasses surrounded by his herd, regaling them with song, if he is not canning apple juice, fruits, and vegetables.
 He lives by the river in Southern Ontario with his wife and five children.

-Franklin, Brittany, and Willow love to travel play board games, sample quality food, and make new friends.
-When he is not in front of a choir, he loves to smoke meat, entertain guests, and make his daughter and fun-loving wife laugh!
+Franklin, Brittany, Willow, and Finley love to travel, play board games, sample quality food, and make new friends.
+When he is not in front of a choir, he loves to smoke meat, entertain guests, take walks with his family, and chat up the neighborhood.
 Franklin graduated in 2013 with a bachelor’s degree in Music from Kent State University where he served as the assistant for Kent Chorus.
-Franklin is the conductor of Minerva Community Choir, Voice of Light Chorale, and has guest conducted the Ohio Men's Choral Festival, Kent State Chorus, and Oasis Chorale.
-He is currently teaching grades 1-12 music and choir at Legacy Christian School and Gospel Haven Academy as well as private voice lessons.
-As a chorister, he has sung with various choirs and is currently serving as the East-Central Chair for the Ohio Choral Directors Association.
+Franklin has conducted the Minerva Community Choir, Voice of Light Chorale, and has guest conducted the Ohio Men's Choral Festival, Kent State Chorus, and Oasis Chorale.
+He is currently teaching grades 5-12 music and choir at Legacy Christian School, directing the Zollikon Community Chorus, and hosting delightful guests at his short term rental, The Hemlock Place.
+As a chorister, he has sung with various choirs and served as the East-Central Chair for the Ohio Choral Directors Association.
 Franklin strives to bring life and energy to the rehearsal process with the firm belief that music making should be inspiring, God-honoring....and fun!

 Stuarts Draft, VA